kokkonisd/cs-artifact-template/example/spellcheck-conf99-artifact-repo/README.md

 ```console
 $ docker pull spellcheck-conf99-artifact:0.1.0
 ```
-As a more durable alterntive, it can also be downloaded from the Zenodo archive and then loaded locally.
+As a more durable alternative, it can also be downloaded from the Zenodo archive and then loaded locally.
 For example, using [curl](https://curl.se/):
 ```console
 $ curl https://zenodo.org/records/00000000/files/spellcheck-docker-image_0-1-0.tar | docker load